 Neutering: Neutering is removal of the testicles and spermatic cord in a male dog or cat.
 Neutering helps to reduce behavioural issues such as roaming, fighting, aggression, spraying (in cats) and marking (in dogs) especially if they are neutered before the onset of these behaviours.
 It also eliminates the risk of testicular cancer, reduces the risk of prostate enlargement and prostatitis.
 It is a common myth that male dogs will lose their personality after neutering but this is not true.

 Teething: A puppy’s adult teeth will all erupt between 3 and 6 months and all the baby teeth will be lost in this time.
 During this time, puppies will often chew on many things, including things that they are not supposed to.
 It is essential to have a variety of toys and chews available for puppies at this time to satisfy their need to chew.
 Most veterinarians recommend that puppies have 1 hard (like a rubber chew), 1 medium and 1 soft toy available at all times so that they are able to choose what they want to chew on.
-Long lasting toys such as a kong with peanut butter in it are also highly effective.
-Puppies also often like to chew on cold things such as a frozen kong, or cold veggies like carrots.
 Hard items such as antlers and bones are not recommended because they can cause expensive damage to the teeth in dogs and sometimes can cause intestinal issues.
-Instead use things like dental chews.
-Also we do not recommend the use of felt type balls and toys such as tennis balls since they cause unnecessary wearing of the teeth.
+We do not recommend the use of felt type balls and toys such as tennis balls since they cause unnecessary wearing of the teeth.

-Dental Concerns: Your veterinarian will examine your puppy’s teeth with each puppy visit and will let you know of any issues that they determine at that time.
+Dental Concerns: Your veterinarian will examine your puppy’s teeth with each puppy visit and will let you know if they see any dental issues that should be addressed.
 It is important to remember that some issues cannot be assessed until all or most of the adult teeth are present.
-At the time of the spay or neuter, your veterinarian will closely examine the teeth for any issues with jaw length that cause improper contact between teeth and gums or any retained baby teeth that must be removed.
-Small breed dogs and brachycephalic (smoosh faced dogs) are especially prone to both of these issues.
+At the time of the spay or neuter, your veterinarian will closely examine the teeth for any issues than can be addressed while under anesthesia.
+Small breed dogs and brachycephalic (smoosh faced dogs) are especially prone to dental issues.
 For more information, please ask your veterinarian.